sopra-fs25-group-20/sopra-fs25-group-20-server/README.md

 ## SpyQuest

 Welcome to SpyQuest, a web-based multiplayer deduction game that combines strategic thinking with real-time communication.
 Players can create or enter game rooms using unique room codes and participate in image-based deduction rounds supported by a live chat and voting system.
-The game features customisable settings, permanent stat tracking and a seamless cross-platform experience.
+The game features customisable settings and permanent stat tracking.

 ## Table of Contents